linmx0130/PaperNotes/notes.md

+### Improved Techniques for Training GANs
+* Authors: Tim Salimans, Ian Goodfellow, Wojciech Zaremba, Vicki, Cheung, Alec Radford, Xi Chen
+* Index: arXiv 1606.03498
+* Reading date: 21/04/2017
+* Categories: Machine Learning
+* Tag: Generative Adversarial Networks

+This paper proposed some important tricks to improve the training of GANs based on the observations of the training procedure of GANs.
+The proposed feature matching tries to constraint the solution space of GANs.
+While other methods are able to make the generator stable and diverse.
+A semi-supervised learning method is also proposed to utilize the labeled data.

+The experiments show the quality improvements in the generated images.
+While the proposed tricks lead us to get a better understand of GANs.

 ### Learning to Reason: End-to-End Module Networks for Visual Question Answering
 * Authors: Ronghang Hu, JAcob Andreas, Marcus Rohrbach, Trevor Darrell, Kate Saenko
 * Index: arXiv 1704.05526